-One afternoon, I received a message from an investor on LinkedIn.
+One afternoon, I received a message from a concerned investor on LinkedIn.

-He was concerned that his portfolio wasn't performing.
+He was worried his portfolio wasn't performing as it should.

-He didn't understand why, considering his investments were "capital guaranteed" and "inflation beating".
+He was confused and didn't understand why, considering his investments were "capital guaranteed" and "inflation beating".

 Could he have been sold a typically risky investment?

-One that you, as an expat investor, might have been sold too?
+One that you, as a senior international professional, might have been sold too?

 When you're ill, and the doctor says the prognosis doesn't look good...